Self-Build Mortgages

 A guide to self-build mortgages

-Everything you need to know about financing a self-build project, from land purchase to moving in.
+How to finance a self-build project, from buying the land to moving into the finished house.

 ReadStage payments explained

-How self-build mortgage funds are released at each construction milestone, and the difference between arrears and advance stage payments.
+How self-build funds are released at each construction milestone, and what separates arrears stage payments from advance ones.

 ReadFinding land for a self-build